la pochette finie la pochette finie la pochette finie

 Assembling the lining

-assembly of the lining: step 1
+assembly of the lining: step1

-assembly of the lining: no
+assembly of the liner: no

-Assembly of the outside and the lining
+Assembly of the outside and lining

 assembly and outer lining Front